edwardjing1998/aws-spring-boot-api/README.md

     const sourceSysPrin = (selectedData?.sysPrin ?? '').toString().trim();

     if (!clientId || !sourceSysPrin) {
-      alert('Client and Source SysPrin are required for Change All.');
+      notify('Client and Source SysPrin are required for Change All.', 'warning');
       return;
     }